Inner Header Media

 It was a bleak, wind-swept morning on April 16, 1746.
 The moor near Culloden, shrouded in mist, was about to witness one of the most fateful days in Scottish history—a day that would forever alter the landscape of a proud nation.
 As dawn broke, thousands of Highlanders, exhausted and underfed, faced the chilling reality of a fight they weren’t ready for.
-Opposite them stood the well-disciplined, cold-blooded British forces, led by a man whose name would soon send shivers down Highland spines—William Augustus, Duke of Cumberland.
+Opposite them stood the well-disciplined, cold-blooded British army, led by a man whose name would soon send shivers down Highland spines—William Augustus, Duke of Cumberland.

 This was more than a battle.
 It was the end of an era.
 The hopes of the Jacobite cause, the survival of Highland culture, and the fate of Scotland itself all hung in the balance.